PolinaTolkachova/golf-app-live-scoring/docs/architectureOverview.md

 ## 1. Client-Side (Frontend) Application

 ### Purpose
-- Provide a user interface to display results, input scores, and manage player profiles.
+- Provide a user interface to display results, input scores, manage player profiles, etc.

 ### Technologies
 - **React.js**: Used for building a responsive and dynamic user interface.